RobbieW69/7DTD-Mods-A21/README.md

 This section is for people who have read this multiple times and wants the new stuff presented first.
 + Updated any storage UI to have Combo box slots and new buttons, also added extra UI colors.
 + Added Anvil Schematic.
++ Auger/Chainsaw do alot more block damage per hit and you gain more Exp.

 ## Features